 It’s best to drop by the office to collect any available mission, though you can ignore it if you just wish to grind.
 Undertaking these mission allows you to progress with the game story and some of it provide backstories to the lives of the NPC that’s living within the town.
 These missions are to be completed within the dungeon and they are generally constructed around finding specific objects or killing specific enemies.

 Now that your preparation is complete, it’s time to dive into one of the dungeons in Mistover.
 A party can have up to 5 characters and they can be set into formation along in a 3×3 grid.
 Whether a skill can be used is dependent on where the user is standing, and the party will receive a slight boost in stats based on its formation.
 This should sound pretty similar to the Darkest Dungeon 1×4 grid, minus the boost in stats.

 Exploration sees your party navigating through a semi-randomly generated grid-based map as you go about your business.
-Every dungeon has its own unique theme, such as the Cursed Town being a maze and the Cathedral Ruin having large rooms with narrow connecting corridors.
+Every dungeon has its own unique monster and theme, such as the Cursed Town being a maze and the Cathedral Ruin having large rooms with narrow connecting corridors.
 This makes each dungeon has its own set of challenges for you to overcome.

 Different characters have different exploration skills.
 The Sister doubles your party health regeneration rate when you’re out of combat and the Onmyoji disarms traps and can see through invisible units.
 Though it’s best to focus your party composition around combat, having certain characters in the party definitely makes certain dungeon to be a walk in the park to explore.

 Combat in Mistover takes place between 2 parties, yours and the enemy.
 The unused space in the 3×3 grid adds another layer of strategy.
 Some characters have certain skills to push or pull their target.
 Thus effectively denying them from activating certain skills or attacks due to their new position and affecting the bonus stats the party has based on their formation.